-Offer your dog lots of love and praise to reinforce the concept that is turning around and stopping when you hear an alert is a correct way to go.
+Offer your dog lots of love and praise to reinforce the concept that turning around and stopping when you hear an alert is the correct way to go.

 Do not continue walking past the flags for training or when you hear the warning sound in case your dog could be hit with a shock.

-Repeat the procedure until your dog turns independently when it is signalled.
+Repeat the procedure until your dog turns independently when it is signaled.
 Pick several different areas in your yard, all within the boundaries of the flags used for training.